inamkhanhypd/instagram-reels-analyzer/README.md

    - Go to Network tab
    - Make any request (refresh the page)
    - Copy the full Cookie header from any XHR request
+   - Minimal setup: copying just your `sessionid` value is typically sufficient

 4. Paste your cookies in the "Cookie header" field
+   - You can paste either the full Cookie header, or just `sessionid=<your_session_id>`
+   - Using the full Cookie can improve reliability in some environments, but is not strictly required

 5. Use either tab:
    - **Analyze Profile**: Enter username or profile URL